Header Image 1

 • You get Personal Independence Payment (PIP) in your name and either ESA or Universal Credit

-Discretionary Bursaries:
+Discretionary bursaries:

-Students can apply and be considered for a discretionary bursary if they satisfy one of the following criteria:
+Students can apply and be considered for a discretionary bursary, if they satisfy one of the following criteria:

 Support with essential costs of study programme participation: